 Over time, unmanaged blood sugar can damage your arteries.
 Diabetes also tends to raise triglycerides and LDL cholesterol, which is the “bad” cholesterol that can clog your arteries and increase your risk of heart attack.

 People with diabetes are

-Other factors that increase your risk of a stroke include high blood pressure, smoking, heart disease, high cholesterol, and being overweight.
+Other factors that may increase your risk of a stroke include:

 Diabetes can cause damage to the tiny blood vessels in your eyes.
-This increases your chances of developing serious eye conditions, such as:
+This increases your chances of developing serious eye conditions like:

-- glaucoma, which is when fluid pressure builds up in your eye
+- glaucoma, when fluid pressure builds up in your eye

 - cataracts, or the clouding of the lens of your eye